Business resilience

 The UK economy narrowly avoided a recession in 2022, and it will be a close call again in 2023.
 We asked our panel of business leaders if they were prepared for the economic slow-down.

-The MMBI measure and reports on the economic conditions of the driving force behind the UK economy, the middle market.
+Our quarterly economic outlook analyses the conditions of the driving force behind the UK economy, the real economy.

 Subscribe to The Real Economy